-Time lived in NH12+ years
+Time lived in NH14 years

-EducationMaster of Fine Arts in Creative Writing, The City College of New York, 2008
+The City College of New York, Master of Fine Arts in Creative Writing, 2008

-Baccalaureus Procurationis, University of Pretoria, South Africa, 1993 (J.D. equivalent)
+University of Pretoria, South Africa, Baccalaureus Procurationis, 1993 (J.D. equivalent)

-Best way to contact candidateCarla@Carla4NHSenate.com
+Best way to contact candidatePhone: 865-7140

 If elected or re-elected, please describe legislation you expect to sponsor or co-sponsor.

-What are the most important concerns facing you’ve heard from Manchester residents and how can you address those concerns if elected or re-elected?
+What are the most important concerns you’ve heard from Manchester residents and how can you address those concerns if elected or re-elected?

-What is the most significant issue facing Manchester at the municipal level and how can you, as a legislator aid the city government on that issue?
+What is the most significant issue facing Manchester residents at the municipal level and how can you, as a legislator aid the city government on that issue?

 In your opinion, what were the five most significant pieces of legislation introduced over the last two years?
 Please explain what made them significant.